 You’re probably familiar with the old Wall Street adage that says “bull markets climb a wall of worry.”
-This bromide has certainly been proven since the U.S. stock market bottomed in March, and there is currently no shortage of things for investors to worry about.
-But as long as the market’s technical backdrop remains strong, the bull should be able to feed off this worry (which typically creates a rapid pile-up in short interest that can quickly ignite short-covering rallies) and defensive ETFs will continue to be promising investments.
+This bromide was certainly proven after the U.S. stock market bottomed in March 2020.
+But as long as the market’s technical backdrop remains strong, bull markets continue to feed off this worry (which typically creates a rapid pile-up in short interest that can quickly ignite short-covering rallies) and defensive ETFs will continue to be promising investments.

 But what happens when the market’s internal condition eventually begins to weaken and those widespread worries show no sign of diminishing?
-This was precisely the condition that precipitated the late-February sell-off in the major averages, as investors’ fears over the spreading coronavirus served to fuel the selling pressure, which only intensified in March.
+This was precisely the condition that precipitated the February/March 2020 sell-off in the major averages, as investors’ fears over the spreading coronavirus served to fuel the selling pressure.
 Today, we’ll discuss the double-edged sword of worry as it pertains to the stock market and how you can hedge your portfolio against another fear-driven market decline.

-The bulls of Wall Street command the field right now, so it’s too early to think about selling stocks.
+When the bulls of Wall Street command the field, it’s too early to think about selling stocks.
 But it’s never too early to prepare a strategy to protect your portfolio from the next market correction, and you can do that with defensive ETFs.

 One of my favorite indicators for gauging the internal strength or weakness of the broad market is the number of stocks making new 52-week highs and lows.
 The new highs-lows reflect the incremental demand for equities, and in a healthy market environment, there should be fewer than 40 stocks making new 52-week lows on a daily basis.
 New 52-week highs, by contrast, should ideally outnumber new lows by a ratio of 3:1 or greater.

-For the last few months, the daily number of stocks making new lows on both the NYSE and the NASDAQ has been well below 40, telling us that selling pressure has been virtually non-existent.
-But sooner or later, the new lows will begin to increase while the new highs will contract.
-Once the new lows rise above 40 for several consecutive days, you’ll know it’s time to begin “pulling in the horns” by trimming laggards from your portfolio, raising protective stops on existing long positions and looking at potentially attractive defensive stocks and ETFs to rotate into.
+Once new lows rise above 40 for several consecutive days, you’ll know it’s time to begin “pulling in the horns” by trimming laggards from your portfolio, raising protective stops on existing long positions, and looking at potentially attractive defensive stocks and defensive ETFs to rotate into.

 Fear, then, is a double-edged sword that can be beneficial for stocks in an internally strong environment, but detrimental to stocks when the market’s backdrop is technically weak.

-One such group that has been largely ignored during the latest phase of the bull market is utilities.
+One such group that had been largely ignored until recently is utility stocks.

-Utility stocks have a long-established history of being among the most defensive stocks since we all need water, gas and electricity regardless of the business climate (even in a recession).
+Utility stocks have a long-established history of being among the most defensive stocks since we all need water, gas, and electricity regardless of the business climate (even in a recession).
 Utility companies have the added attraction of benefiting from the lower interest rates that are prevalent right now (though perhaps not for long).

 Another way to benefit from a fear-driven market is to watch the asset class that has always historically served as a hedge against a weak stock market.
 I’m referring, of course, to gold, which typically benefits when worries abound.
 Accordingly, gold is one of the ultimate safe haven assets which investors should consider owning in a fear-driven market.

-While it’s commonly believed that gold always trades inversely to the stock market, that hasn’t been the case in recent years as both gold and equities have simultaneously risen for extended periods (including the most recent rally, which began in March).
-The reason for gold’s persistent strength is plainly evident in the daily news headlines, which continue to reveal spiking coronavirus cases in the U.S. There are also lots of geopolitical risks and worries over the strength of the global economy.
+While it’s commonly believed that gold always trades inversely to the stock market, that hasn’t been the case in recent years as both gold and equities have simultaneously risen for extended periods.
+The reason for gold’s persistent strength is plainly evident in the daily news headlines.
+There are also lots of geopolitical risks (Russia-Ukraine, namely) and worries over the strength of the global economy.
 With such worries abounding, gold should have a built-in psychological support for months to come.

 A final consideration for a fear-driven market is U.S. Treasury securities, which are normally in high demand during periods of heightened stock market volatility.
 One of the best ETFs to own during such periods is the Vanguard Extended Duration ETF (EDV).
 This ETF tracks the performance of zero-coupon extended duration Treasury securities, thus providing exposure to the strong Treasury bond market.
 T-bonds have benefited from safety-related demand in recent years, and it’s not likely this demand will diminish anytime soon.

 The ETFs discussed here should be able to benefit from a fear-driven market environment.
-At the next sign of broad market weakness (characterized by an increasing number of stocks making new 52-week lows), investors should expect these defensive ETFs to show relative strength compared to the major averages.
+With stocks appearing to pull back again, perhaps on their way to re-testing their mid-March lows, investors should expect these defensive ETFs to show relative strength compared to the major averages.

-In the meantime, if you want the best-performing growth stocks right now, while fear remains largely (perhaps irrationally) absent, I highly recommend subscribing to our Cabot Top Ten Trader advisory, where every week Chief Analyst Mike Cintolo provides you with 10 of the market’s strongest growth stocks from both a technical and a fundamental perspective.
+In the meantime, if you want the best-performing growth stocks right now, and especially once the market rights itself again, I highly recommend subscribing to our Cabot Top Ten Trader advisory, where every week Chief Analyst Mike Cintolo provides you with 10 of the market’s strongest growth stocks from both a technical and a fundamental perspective.